gro1m/azure-dp100/README.md

 # end the experiment
 run.complete()
 ```
 After the experiment run has completed, you can view the details of the run in the Experiments tab in Azure Machine Learning studio.
-#### 2.2.1 create and run an experiment by using the Azure Machine Learning SDK

 #### 2.2.2 consume data from a data store in an experiment by using the Azure Machine Learning SDK
 #### 2.2.3 consume data from a dataset in an experiment by using the Azure Machine Learning SDK
 #### 2.2.4 choose an estimator for a training experiment